AI Travel Planner LogoAI PlannerBack

 6:30 PM

-Head to the iconic Reading Terminal Market for a diverse and affordable family dinner.
+After the show, head to the historic Reading Terminal Market for a diverse and budget-friendly family dinner.

 Find more details